Emotions

 energy medicine, and Thought Field Therapy (TFT).

-Thought Field Therapy is specialized "tapping"
+Thought Field Therapy is specialized "

 with the fingers at meridian points on the upper body and hands.